cs1302uga/cs1302-tutorials/github-setup.md

       ----

    1. Refresh your GitHub page to see the changes to the repository.
-Your repository should look similar to the below image.
+Your repository should look similar to the image below.
 Note the number of commits (1 so far) to this repository, the latest commit time, and the contents of the `README` file are all shown on `GitHub`.